mgimon/42_Imperative/minishell/README.md

 # About minishell
 <br>
-In this project we build a simple Unix-like shell from scratch.
+Minishell is a larger project which consists of building a simple Unix-like shell from scratch.

 <br>
 <br>